JakobBruenker/monadic-bang/README.md

 ## Usage

-To use this plugin, assuming you use cabal, you have to add `monadic-bang` to the `build-depends` stanza in your `.cabal` file.
+To use this plugin, you have to add `monadic-bang` to the `build-depends` stanza in your `.cabal` file.
 Then you can either add `-fplugin=MonadicBang` to the `ghc-options` stanza, or add

 ```haskell
 {-# OPTIONS -fplugin=MonadicBang #-}